 The challenges confronting both types of retailers are very similar.
-Facing massive visitor traffic to their stores, they must ensure every potential customer is welcomed in, given space to browse, and that the staff and resources are on hand to help them complete their transaction.
+Facing massive visitor traffic to their stores, they must ensure every potential customer is welcomed in and given space to browse, and that the staff and resources are on hand to help them complete their transaction.
 Shoppers have plenty of choices, but are tight for time on these critical days.
 If one store appears overcrowded and slow to serve them, it’s easy to move next door.

 Step 1: Deploy the Shock Absorber